 The Sacramento Children’s Home operates Sacramento’s only Crisis Nursery Program.
 Our mission is to prevent child abuse and neglect by providing support to families at times of crisis.
-The Sacramento Crisis Nursery Program is a family-strengthening program where parents can bring their children, newborn through age five for emergency child care or overnight care during stressful or difficult times.
+The Sacramento Crisis Nursery Program is a family-strengthening program where parents can bring their children, ages 0-5 for emergency child care or overnight care during stressful or difficult times.

 - Voluntary, confidential and free

 - Care provided 24 hours a day, 365 days a year

 - Children are cared for in a safe, loving and homelike environment

 - Crisis Intervention services and case management support for the family